 \section{Conclusion}

-This study introduces X-InstuctBLIP, a scalable framework for independently aligning multiple modalities to a frozen LLM demonstrating competitive results compared to leading methods across all addressed modalities.
-The framework exhibits emergent crossmodal reasoning, despite separate optimization of each modality.
-To test the model's ability a new crossmodal discriminatory reasoning task \texttt{DisCRn} is introduced and show that the model can outperform strong captioning baselines across all four examined modalities.
+This study introduces X-InstuctBLIP, a scalable framework for independently aligning the representation of multiple modalities to that of a frozen LLM demonstrating competitive results compared to leading methods across all addressed modalities.
+The framework exhibits emergent cross-modal reasoning, despite separate modality training.
+To test this emergent ability a new cross-modal discriminatory reasoning task \texttt{DisCRn} is introduced to show that the framework yields models that can outperform strong captioning baselines across all four examined modalities.
 Despite the effectiveness of the method, the task remains an open challenge.
 We also find complexities and unanswered questions within each modality, paving the way for future explorations across and within modalities.